 - Buy up a bunch of altcoins when it’s alt season and sell near the top (don’t be a dumb HODLer who can never sell).

 If you’ve not yet bought altcoins such as those based on the Ethereum blockchain like Augur (REP – based on the ERC20 standard) you may want to get comfortable with that first as will likely need to use a My Ether Wallet address to participate (explained below).
 I wrote a step by step post on how to buy altcoins.Check out my How to Buy AltCoins post

 Before we start, let’s first talk about how these ICO initial coin offering start.

 What is an ICO?

 An ICO stands for an Initial Coin Offering and is a way for new crypto startups to fund the development of their product or platform by selling their underlying crypto tokens in exchange for Ether in a crowdsale.
 The ICO coins you receive are digital tokens that can be used within the product or platform being developed or sold on crypto exchanges.
-You are only receiving a token rather than a stake in the actual company like you do in a traditional IPO (initial pulbic offering) where companies get listed on a public stock exchanges.
+You are only receiving a token rather than a stake in the actual company like you do in a traditional IPO (initial public offering) where companies get listed on a public stock exchanges.